chrsvl/test-livementor/README.md

 # JSON to CSV converter

 This gem will convert a valid JSON file into a CSV file (using commas as separators).
-It has not published on Rubygem, so the best way to interact with it is to install it locally.
+It has not been published on Rubygem, so the best way to interact with it is to install it locally.

 ## Installation
 ```